colabottles/toddl/posts/ionic-and-vue-part-two.md

 Again, this was a very high-level overview of the file structure of the Ionic/Vue application and the major parts of the folder structure.

+I'll get more into the deeper parts of the template files, router, and more later in the series.

 <!-- [Part three of the series is here if you want to read on](https://toddl.dev/posts/ionic-and-vue-part-three.md) -->